improvgroup/Ooorm.Data/README.md

 # Ooorm.Data

-Work in progress relation DB access library for C#.
+Work in progress relational DB access library for C#.

 ## Goals: (listed aproximately in order of achievement level)
- * "Thin" abstraction layer, maintain the same relation representation of your data in your database and your entity classes, rather than implementing a document database on top of a relational one
+ * "Thin" abstraction layer, maintain the same relational representation of your data in your database and your entity classes, rather than implementing a document database on top of a relational one
  * Fluent api design to make reading db access code easier
  * Strongly typed code-first query and schema generation, so that you can confidently use IDE refactoring tools
  * Chosen database is irrelevant to consuming code (adapters currently implemented for Sqlite and MS Sql Server)